mkcn/fastHistory/fastHistory/tldr/tldr/pages/linux/schroot.md

 - Run a command in all available chroots
 `schroot --all {{command}}`

-- Start an interactive shell with in a specific chroot as a specific user `schroot --chroot {{chroot}} --user {{user}}`
+- Start an interactive shell within a specific chroot as a specific user `schroot --chroot {{chroot}} --user {{user}}`

 - List available chroots